jcubic/wayne/README.md

 It's like express.js inside Service Worker.

-Most of the time Service Worker is used for caching of HTTP requests and making the app work when there is no internet (mostly for <abbr title="Progressive Web App">PWA</abbr>), but in fact you can create completely new responses to requests that never leave the browser.
+Most of the time Service Worker is used for caching of HTTP requests and making the app work when there is no internet (mostly for [PWA](https://en.wikipedia.org/wiki/Progressive_web_application)), but in fact you can create completely new responses to requests that never leave the browser.
 This library make that easier by adding simple API similar to expres.js.

 ## Usage